exoplatform/exo-documentation/docs/Administration.rst

 right panel shows information of the selected group and of its members with the Add Member form.

+.. _ExistingGroups:

+**Existing Groups**

+By default, in eXo Platform there are 2 parent groups: Organzation and Platform **Organization** helps you to organize your company members: Employees, managers...
+**Platform** helps to define roles in the platform, it contains four sub groups:
+-  Administration: contains users having administrative roles i.e. who are able to access the Administration menu |image|.
+-  Rewarding Administrators: contains users having the right to :ref:`manage rewards <ManagingRewards>`
+-  Guests: contains external users to the platform, they have access only to public content of the platform
+-  Users: contains all the platform users able to connect to the platform.

+.. note: Any registred user is autolatically added to the platform/users group to be able to connect.

 .. _AddNewGroup:

 Adding a new group